 Alternatively, we can simply rest our hands, palm down, on our upper thighs above our knees.

-You can find more detailed description and videos showing meditation posture alternatives here.
+You can find a more detailed description and videos showing meditation posture alternatives here.

 Practicing Meditation: Our Breath